mozilla/pkipolicy/rootstore/policy.md

 an inconsistency that is not listed here, notify Mozilla so the item can be considered for addition or clarification.

-*   Mozilla’s definitions of a "competent" and "independent" auditor are a superset of section 8.2 of the Baseline Requirements, and take precedence over them.
+*   Mozilla’s definitions of a "competent" and "independent" auditor in section 4.2 of this document are a superset of definitions in section 8.2 of the Baseline Requirements, and take precedence over them.

 ## 4. Documentation ##